The Ultimate Guide to Doing Business in South Korea

 Once you get past the layer of formality, there’s a great deal of warmth and camaraderie.
 Business relationships can be fun, but frustrating at times if you expect things to go according to plan.

-There’s some truth to the idea that you can’t predict the future, and that dynamics must change to match unexpected occurrences.
+There’s truth to the idea that you can’t predict the future, and that dynamics must change to match unexpected occurrences.
 You’ll have an easier time if you accept that things will happen fluidly and in their own time.

 Relationships are very different when you’re party B. Your role becomes more of support and entertainment.
 Fortunately, I had many types of jobs before, so I was comfortable switching roles when needed.